sourcehut-mirrors/chawan/README.md

 If you implement a DOM library based on Chame, please notify me, so that I can redirect users to it in this section.

+### I read the manual, but it's too complex, I don't understand anything, help

+Just call minidom.parseHTML on an std/stream.Stream object and forget about everything else.
+Chances are this is enough for whatever you want to do.

+### How do I implement speculative parsing?

+No idea.
+Let me know if you figure something out.

 ### How do you pronounce Chame?